On February 18, 2022, we completed an upgrade of our Commercial Online Banking system.

 You do not need to take any action related to this upgrade.
 You are able to login with the same user ID and password.
 You will not see any significant difference in the look and feel of the online banking systems.

-However, if you now experience any difficulty in accessing or utilizing the system, please contact your local Northwest Bank office.
+However, if you now experience any difficulty in accessing or utilizing the system, please contact your local Northwest Bank branch.

-We will begin the Commercial Online Banking upgrade at 6 p.m.
-PST on Friday, Feb.
-18. We anticipate the upgrade process will take approximately six hours.
+We will begin the upgrade at 6 p.m.
+Pacific on Friday, Apr.
+19. We anticipate the upgrade process will take approximately six hours.

 No, account access using Commercial Online Banking or Commercial Mobile Banking will be unavailable until the upgrade and testing are complete.
 If you try to login during this time, you will see a message noting that the Commercial Online Banking website is temporarily unavailable.